hjoukl/cpycourse/docs/training/main-course/functions.md

 ## Python Function Call Semantics

-Traditional function call semantics are:
+Traditional function call semantics (as e.g. known from C/C++) are:

 1. Call-by-value:

-- the value of the argument variable is copied to the call parameter of the function
+- the value of the argument variable is *copied* to the call parameter of the function
 - changing the value inside the function doesn't effect the caller

 2. Call-by-reference:

-- a reference of the caller's variable is passed to the call parameter of the function
+- a *reference* of the caller's variable is passed to the call parameter of the function
 - as a consequence, changes to the variable inside the function will affect the callers variable (side effect from callee back to the caller)